Soridata - Data handling Transparency

 • Yearly awards up to 7

 The threshold values are based on a subjective cut-off for the top ~150 artists.
 For instance, the top ~150 artists have 500.000 sales, ~150 artists have a streaming score above 700 and so on.
 These values are subject to change.
 Each star can be filled in percentages, so an artist with 250.000 sales and 3500 streaming would have 0.5 stars on sales and 0.5 stars on streaming, with will add up to 1 star.
+Artists with good metrics prior to 2010 might be under-evaluated since most data available is digital limited to CircleChart (2010+) and Youtube (2008+), Music Show Awards are also tracked only starting 2007.

 Server Costs, Ads and Donations